EntEthAlliance/EEPs/draft/EEP0001-Proposal_Process.md

     EEP: 1
-      Title: EIP Purpose and Guidelines
+      Title: Proposal Process
       Status: Draft
-      Type: Meta
+      Type: Process
-      Author: Martin Becze <mb@ethereum.org>, Hudson Jameson <hudson@ethereum.org>
+      Author: Alex Batlin <alex.batlin@bnymellon.com>
-      Created: 2015-10-27, 2017-02-01
+      Created: 2017-05-28

 What is an EEP?
 --------------

-EIP stands for Ethereum Improvement Proposal.
+EEP stands for Enterprise Ethereum Proposal.
 An EIP is a design document providing information to the Ethereum community, or describing a new feature for Ethereum or its processes or environment.
 The EIP should provide a concise technical specification of the feature and a rationale for the feature.
 The EIP author is responsible for building consensus within the community and documenting dissenting opinions.

 EIP Rational
 ------------